return42/sphkerneldoc/doc/books/usb/usbfs.rst

     interface.)

 USBDEVFS_SETCONFIGURATION
-    Issues the ``usb_set_configuration`` call for the device.
+    Issues the :c:func:`usb_set_configuration()` call for the
+    device.
 The parameter is an integer holding the number of a configuration (bConfigurationValue from descriptor).
+File
-File modification time is not updated by this request.
+    modification time is not updated by this request.

         **Warning**